Release Process

 Prepare the Release Candidate

-There may be some code changes necessary to the release branch before the release.
-Ensure all version numbers are up to date
+There may be some code changes necessary on the release branch before the release (for example cherry-picked fixes).
+Version numbers are derived from the release tags (see Versioning), so there are no version numbers to update by hand.

 Prepare the GPG Key